-- Identifying and prioritizing natural resource information needs for fish and
+- Identifying and prioritizing natural resource information needs for fish and wildlife management.

 - Developing and promoting the use of modern data collection and analysis techniques.

 - Promoting the use of technology that will benefit the department's natural resource data collection and management needs.

 - Developing and providing consistent, accessible, high-quality information.

 - Encouraging the synthesis and transfer of scientific information into management recommendations.

-- Developing and promoting a multidisciplinary approach to fish, wildlife, and
+- Developing and promoting a multidisciplinary approach to fish, wildlife, and habitat management.

-agencies.
+Our Program provides GIS data, maps and reports, data standards and protocols, and links to other state agencies.
 If you do not find what you are looking for, you can search our site or send us your feedback.